antirez/freakwan/README.md

 * Bit 4: `Encr`.
 For messages of type 'Data' this flag means that the message is encrypted.
 * Bit 1-7: Reserved for future uses.
 Should be 0.

-Currently not all the message types are implemented.
+Currently, not all the message types are implemented.

 ## DATA message